ManoelFer/next-with-postgresql-boilerplate/README.md

 ## How to start ✅

 Execute the queries in your postgress connection:
-:warning: If you don't know how to do this, watch the [video](https://www.youtube.com/watch?v=L_2l8XTCPAE)!
+⚠️ If you don't know how to do this, watch the [video](https://www.youtube.com/watch?v=L_2l8XTCPAE)!

 ```
 CREATE DATABASE nexttests;